 Avoid Iron Toxicity By Controlling Your Diet

 Iron toxicity or poisoning needs immediate medical intervention.
-But, there are a few things you can do to avoid an overload, especially if the toxicity is due to a hereditary condition.
-While you need to avoid iron-rich food if you’re experiencing toxicity, certain foods can actually reduce the absorption of iron by your body.
+But there are a few things you can do to avoid an overload, especially if the toxicity is due to a hereditary condition.
+If you’re experiencing toxicity, avoid iron-rich foods like red meat and cut back on alcohol and sugary food, which enhance iron absorption.
+However, certain foods can actually reduce the absorption of iron by your body.

 Avoid Toxicity By Preventing Drug Interaction

 If you need to take iron supplements and are on medication for other conditions, consult your doctor to find out whether iron supplements are safe for you.
 For example, gout medication tends to increase iron storage in the liver.
 So, before going on supplements, identify and avoid any possible drug interaction.

 To Detect Iron Toxicity, Check Your Serum Ferritin Levels

 Your body stores iron in the form of ferritin, a structural protein.
 An increased ferritin level can mean that you have toxic levels of iron in your body.
 So a test for ferritin levels is suggested to diagnose iron overload.
 However, be warned that diagnosing iron toxicity by examining ferritin levels may not be accurate if the iron overload is the result of an alcoholic liver disease.
 Which is why you may also be asked to get a liver function test.
 A serum transferrin saturation test is also advised where the amount of iron bound to the protein transferrin in blood is measured.
 A high transferrin saturation value indicates excess iron in the body.

-An early diagnosis, medication, and making a few dietary changes will help you overcome the toxic effects of raised iron levels in the blood.
+Getting an early diagnosis and the correct medication and making a few dietary changes will help you overcome the toxic effects of raised iron levels in the blood.